 Is financial aid available for MA study?

 Public humanities M.A. students may request financial aid when they apply for admission.
 In the most recent years, most admitted students were awarded a tuition scholarship equal to 40% of the cost of tuition.
-The public humanities program also provides up to $500 per student each year for travel to conferences and to support research and other educational activities, and provides summer support for students undertaking practicums.
-For students looking for jobs during the academic year, the public humanities program also makes available a variety of degree-related employment opportunities both at Brown and at local institutions.
-One Fellowship for the Study of Public History of Slavery and one Native American and Indigenous Studies Initiative Fellowship are extended per class year.
+The public humanities program also provides provides partial summer support for students undertaking practicums to offset expenses.
+For students looking for jobs during the academic year, the public humanities program also makes available a few degree-related employment opportunities both at the Center.
+Additional employment opportunities are available at Brown and at local institutions.
+One Fellowship for the Study of Public History of Slavery is extended per class per year.
+Public Humanities is also a participating department in the Native American and Indigenous Studies Initiative Fellowship, which grants one fellowship per year to an applicant to a participating Master's program.
 These fellowships cover tuition, stipend, and fees for the two years it takes to complete the MA in Public Humanities.
 Current tuition rates are posted on the Graduate School web site.
 A small number of MA in Public Humanities students are awarded Curatorial Fellowships.
 Back to top